Tag Archives: Richard Olsen-Harbich

 3. “Public education about vineyard practices and objectives, particular to both viticulture and to farming practices generally.
 This can include information offered to visitors to the winery as well as the publication of books and articles for the general public (such as this one).”

-Jim Thompson, 02Jim Thompson observed that the issue of sustainability carries with it legal, environmental, and personal concerns.
+Jim Thompson, 02Jim Thompson, observed that the issue of sustainability carries with it legal, environmental, and personal concerns.
 On a legal basis, certification would mean that a vineyard’s neighbors—often private homes or other, non-farm businesses, could rest assured that nothing dangerous is going into the ground or being wafted into the air that could affect a person’s health or neighborhood.
-On an environmental level, it would mean, for instance, that groundwater would be protected, hence the community drinking water would be safe.
+On an environmental level, it would mean, for instance, that ground water would be protected, hence the community drinking water would be safe.
 “On a personal level,” he went on to say, “it means a safer environment in which to work, with the satisfaction of knowing that vineyard workers would be not exposed to the potential toxicity that is present in many of the [possible] input applications used in the vineyard.”

 Larry Perrine summarized the situation well when he said: “It should be kept in mind that the natural world is in most cases self-healing over time.
 Farming itself is not natural, for it represents a massive intervention in nature.
 The goal of sustainability is to mitigate the impact of that intervention.
 The farmer is therefore in a compromised position, for in agriculture there is no perfection—he is always striving for something at which we can never arrive.
 Still, we want to leave a proper legacy for our children.”